PoCInnovation/Pool2022/Software/day01/Golang/README.md

 ## Step 8 - Interface

-It's time to learn another important concept in Go : [interfaces](https://go.dev/tour/methods/9).
+It's time to learn another important concept in Go: [interfaces](https://go.dev/tour/methods/9).

 To do so, we will do a simple example with geometric shapes :red_square:.